 Always Wear a Helmet

 Recent studies have shown that wearing a helmet while biking can reduce your risk of a serious head injury by 70 percent.
-It’s not always comfortable to wear, but a helmet can help keep you safe.
+It’s not always comfortable to wear, but a helmet can help keep you safe during a bicycle accident.
 Don’t ride without one.

 Dress to Stand Out

 When you’re riding in traffic, you want drivers to see you so they can give you space and avoid you, in the daytime as well as at night.
 Wearing “light colors” is a bit nondescript because wearing white can cause you to blend in, for example.
 Instead, Cycling Weekly recommends wearing fluorescent colors in the daytime since the daylight gives these colors and extra glow.
 Bright greens, yellows and oranges also work well.
 Avoid dark colors, especially at night.
 Wear reflective clothing at night whenever possible.

 Follow Traffic Rules

 When you’re on a bike, act like you’re driving a car.
 Ride with the traffic on the right side of the road, use hand signals for braking and turning, stop at red lights, etc. Bicyclists who flaut the rules when it’s “convenient” are the ones most at risk for getting hit.

 When riding in traffic, ride in as straight a line as possible, avoiding sudden stops and quick turns that might throw a nearby driver off guard.
 Do your best to position yourself where drivers expect you to be on the road, and you’ll avoid most mishaps.